-Awards Won: The Plymouth Marine Laboratory Prize for 'Best Marine Themed Honors Project'
+Awards won: The Plymouth Marine Laboratory Prize for 'Best Marine Themed Honours Project'

 “Never regret.
 Just be kind, work hard and try to focus on what you want – meditation helps.”

 Plymouth is real, it’s hands-on, it’s alternative, it’s innovative, it’s gritty, and it’s a mariner’s paradise.